 A second risk is not deleting important data, but corrupting it instead.
 In this case you will need to rely on a robust backup app to revert the data to how it was before.
 There are 2 mains scenarios where this can happen:

-Backing up Asana manually via CSV?
+Backing up your cloud data manually by exporting your projects, boards or tables to CSV?
 Not only are you likely to have outdated data – bad CSV file imports are often the cause of irreversible data loss or just a major mess causing hours of work in the account.

 These days there are a lot of powerful tools that can help you to streamline your business.
 It’s not uncommon to have 1- or 2-way sync with 3th party apps such as Zapier or Automate.
 Configuring the wrong automation, sync errors or a bug in a 3rd-party app is all it takes to drastically alter your contact, deal, or company data - with no undo.

-We believe that Asana is doing a very good job, keeping your data accessible.
+job, keeping your data accessible.
 But we believe even more in a redundant, independent backup.
-If you have critical data stored at Asana it may damage your business badly if Asana is for some reason not accessible.
+If you have critical data stored in a cloud app it may damage your business badly if this app is for some reason not accessible.
 For these cases you could access your data both via our Snapshot feature and by accessing it through Google Drive.

-And last but not least: In the worst possible scenario, your data could be completely erased from the servers from Asana or their servers would simply cease to exist.
-Of course this scenario is quite unthinkable, Asana is putting a lot of effort into preventing exactly this kind of worst-case scenario, but unfortunately it is not impossible.
-Having a backup of your Asana data might therefore give you extra peace of mind.
+And last but not least: In the worst possible scenario, your data could be completely erased from their servers or their servers would simply cease to exist.
+Of course this scenario is quite unthinkable, they is putting a lot of effort into preventing exactly this kind of worst-case scenario, but unfortunately it is not impossible.
+Having a backup of your cloud data might therefore give you extra peace of mind.

-The mentioned use cases make clear that using a cloud platform like Asana to manage your business-critical information is quite a scary thing to do.
-So be safe, and start backing up your Asana data today.
+The mentioned use cases make clear that using a cloud platform to manage your business-critical information is quite a scary thing to do.
+So be safe, and start backing up your cloud data today.